microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 * Create a web application project to test the SDK on, and install the Microsoft.ApplicationInsights.Web NuGet package from the above directory
 * In your web application, point your project references to Microsoft.AI.Web, Microsoft.AI.WindowsServer, Microsoft.AI.PerfCounterCollector and Microsoft.AI.DependencyCollector to those DLLs in the SDK debug output folder (this makes sure you get the symbol files and that your web application is updated when you recompile the SDK).
 * From your web application, open the .cs file you want your breakpoint in and set it
-* Run your web application
+* Run your web application.

 Your breakpoints should be hit now when your web application triggers them.